ettoreciarcia/personal-website-hugo/content/posts/01-IaC-and-pipeline-my-personal-website.md

 ---
 title: "How to deploy your own website on AWS with Terraform and Git Hub Actions!"
+summary: "In this article we will build the infrastructure that our site needs by managing site releases with CI/CD pipelines"
 date: 2023-01-06T13:41:''+01:00
 tags: [AWS, Terraform, IaC, Git, Infrastructure, Best Practices]
 categories: [AWS, Terraform, Pipeline]
+weight: "1"
 draft: false
 ---